GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E03_MythTrack.md

 How *free* was your life before the virus?
 What have you studied about your USA nation?

+"QUAD- The Punk & the Godfather, I'm One (W/ Lyrics!)
+Pt.
+3"
 https://www.youtube.com/watch?v=I0fGxujeJbY&t=113s

 > Well, Carol didn’t think it was a loaded weapon.